-Last week we spoke about Early Spring Transplants and the question of root pruning came up from Brian of Stone Church PA.
-Great question Brian.
-Transplanting is always stressful for plants especially for the feeder roots; those most responsible for bringing nutrients and water to the plant.
-By pruning roots in advance of a transplant, you’ll markedly help reduce transplant shock.
+Hello Fellow Readers, Last week, we spoke about Early Spring Transplants, and the question of root pruning came up from Brian of Stone Church PA.
+Great question, Brian.
+Transplanting is always stressful for plants, especially for the feeder roots, those most responsible for bringing nutrients and water to the plant.
+But, by pruning roots in advance of a transplant, you’ll markedly help reduce transplant shock.
 And, you’ll improve survival rates by encouraging the plant to produce new feeder roots within the future root ball to be moved.

-Root pruning should be done several months to a year prior to transplanting, and more than a year prior for mature trees.
+Root pruning should be done several months to a year before transplanting and more than a year before moving mature trees.
 Ideally, it should be done in the fall for spring transplants.
-That way the shrub or tree can put energy into new feeder roots over winter without the stress of supporting new plant growth.
+That way, the shrub or tree can put energy into new feeder roots over winter without the stress of supporting new plant growth.
 For plants best transplanted in fall, root pruning in spring can work if you keep the soil moist during the entire growing season.
 Personally, though, I’d prefer you hold off until fall to root prune and move the plant the following fall to lessen the risk of plant stress.
 Call me cautious…

 The Trenching Method of Root Pruning

 The same timing protocol goes for the trenching method.
 Professionals say digging a trench around a tree is better than the spade technique for mature trees.
 In fact, for older established trees, spacing out the trenching is wise; say halfway around, then dig further around later in the season.